Anuj5642/Arduino-Web-Simulator/README.md

 ---

-## Project Status
+## **Project Status**
-- Task 1: Completed
+- ✔ Task 1: Web-Based Interface and Component Handling
-- Task 2: Completed
+- ✔ Task 2: Automatic Wiring and Pin Configuration
-- Task 3: Completed
+- ✔ Task 3: Code Generation and Logic-Level Simulation

 ---

-## Limitations
+## **Limitations**
 - The simulator performs **logic-level simulation only**
 - Electrical, timing, and microcontroller instruction-level behavior are not modeled